SathyaBhat/policies/code-of-conduct.md

 * Talking to the on-site organizers or organizers, who will introduce themselves at the beginning of any event
-* Emailing the organizing team (chris at devopsish dot com)
+* Emailing the organizing team (chris at chrisshort dot net)

 When taking a report in person, our staff will work to ensure you are safe and cannot be overheard.
 You won't be asked to confront anyone and we won't tell